inkVerb/VIP/501/Lesson-10.md

 1. Browse files in ~/School/VIP/501/test_uploads/
 2. In TinyMCE: Click the "image" button > Upload
-3. Drag in any .png or .jpg file to the upload area
+3. Drag in or browse for any .png or .jpg file to the upload area
 4. Check the tinymce_uploads directory:$ `ls web/tinymce_uploads`

 | **39** :$